Seplat seals the deal to take over ExxonMobil’s shallow water assets in Nigeria

 The agreement comes following Seplat’s confirmation of press speculations in November 2021 related to negotiations to acquire ExxonMobil’s Nigerian shallow water business.

-In a statement on Friday, Seplat informed that it has now entered into an agreement to acquire the entire share capital of Mobil Producing Nigeria Unlimited from ExxonMobil – with an effective date of 1 January 2021 – for a purchase price of $1.28 billion.
+In a statement on Friday, Seplat informed that it had entered into an agreement to acquire the entire share capital of Mobil Producing Nigeria Unlimited from ExxonMobil – with an effective date of 1 January 2021 – for a purchase price of $1.28 billion.

 The agreement also includes potential additional contingent consideration of up to $300 million in total, payable over the period 1 January 2022 to 31 December 2026, and contingent upon average Brent crude oil prices exceeding $70 per barrel and subject to MPNU’s average working interest production exceeding 60 kboepd (JV: 150 kboepd) in such calendar year.